On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Distance Shell Structure

 Hence the sign of $|\Omega_{d+1}|/|\Omega_d| -1$ can change from positive to negative at most once as $d$ increases.
 Therefore the sequence $\{|\Omega_d|\}$ first increases and then decreases as $d$ increases, and is unimodal. \end{proof}

-We here point out that the shell cardinalities admit a natural probabilistic interpretation associated with $k$-of-$n$ subset selection problems.
+The shell cardinalities admit a natural probabilistic interpretation associated with $k$-of-$n$ subset selection problems.
 Consider drawing $k$ elements without replacement from a population of size $n$ containing $k$ distinguished elements.
 Let $Z$ denote the number of distinguished elements that are selected.
 Then $Z$ follows a hypergeometric distribution and the probability of $Z=k-d$ is given by

-Up to normalization, the shell cardinalities coincide with a hypergeometric distribution.
-We then confirm that since the hypergeometric distribution is unimodal, the shell cardinalities increase for small $d$, reach a maximum at an intermediate distance, and then decrease.
+Up to normalization, the shell cardinalities given by Eq.~(\ref{eq:shell_size}) coincide with the hypergeometric distribution given by Eq.~(\ref{eq:hypergeometric}).
+Since the hypergeometric distribution is unimodal, the shell cardinalities increase for small $d$, reach a maximum at an intermediate distance, and then decrease.

 We finally consider the maximum shell cardinality and the corresponding distance from the reference state.
 The following proposition shows that the shell cardinality is maximized away from the reference state. \begin{proposition} Assume $n \ge 3$.
 The shell cardinality $|\Omega_d|$ is maximized at an integer